When I left my home, I was eighteen,

 Every one of us can only love one person after all

 This poem has been published in an anthology of twenty-eight poems titled “Immortal Verses”.
 Our artists would benefit if you could order a paperback to show your support.
-Check out the contents of the paperback and order your copy now!
+Order your copy now!